-Last week the first of Tesla new Model 3 began to roll of the assembly line at the converted GM/Toyota plant that Tesla bought in Fremont California just north of San Jose on the East side of San Francisco Bay.
-The milestone is significant both for the future of electric mobility and also as a case study in how long it takes to bring new technology to the market.
+Last week the first of Tesla’s new Model 3 cars began to roll off the assembly line at the converted GM/Toyota plant that Tesla bought in Fremont, California, on the east side of the San Francisco Bay.
+The milestone is significant both for the future of electric mobility and as a case study in how long it takes to bring new technology to market.

 Musk Defies the Skeptics

 When Tesla bought the Fremont facility in 2010, it was pointed out that the Model S would only use a fraction of the building.
-Last year Tesla produced a 84,000 units of the Model S and the larger Model X which is a far cry from the 428,000 units that the GM/Toyota joint venture made in 1997.
+Last year, Tesla produced 84,000 units of the Model S and the larger Model X, which is a far cry from the 428,000 units that the GM/Toyota joint venture made in 1997.

-In terms of its stock market valuation, Tesla has already defied the skeptics and is clearly the most valuable automotive firm in the world in terms of its value as compared to its vehicle production.
-As of today, the company is worth $ 52,8 billion as of this evening just a bit lower than BMW ($54.5 Billion), GM ($55.4 Billion) and higher than Ford ($47.0 Billion).
+In terms of its stock market valuation, Tesla has already defied skeptics and is clearly the most valuable automotive firm in the world in terms of its value as compared to its vehicle production.
+As of today, the company is worth $52.8 billion, just a bit lower than BMW ($54.5 billion), GM ($55.4 billion) and higher than Ford ($47.0 billion).

 What is truly important about the Model 3 is that if Tesla hits its production target 0f 10,000 cars per week in 2018, it will not only defy the skeptics again but could put the company on track to make its goal of 1 million cars a year by 2020!
 Skeptics still do not believe these numbers as reported by Forbes and most automotive people I know are deeply concerned that Tesla is still not making any money!

 In the first quarter of 2017, for example, Tesla’s net loss amounted to $330 million on sales of $2.7 billion or about $ 13,000 per car considering it sold about 25,000 cars.